ABH Site Index

 Washington Monument - The first built monument to the nation's first president looms over the skyline of the District of Columbia from all points.
 It is located in the center of the National Mall's two axis.
 You may climb the steps of the monument (timed tickets are required and available on the first come, first served basis.

-World War II Memorial - The newest of the monument in Washington and to us, one of the most spectacular.
+World War II Memorial - One of the newest of the monuments in Washington and to us, one of the most spectacular.
 It is still wondered why it took so long to build a monument to the 16 million men and women who served in uniform for the United States in World War II, and the selection of the location between the Washington and Lincoln memorial was a constroversial spot.
 However, there is little no controversy about it now.
 With two large fountains and a respectful design that evokes the pride and sacrifice made during that time, it sits as a reminder of the valor exhibited by all who endured the hardships of war necessary to keep of freedoms intact.
 Over 50 million people died across the globe in World War II, including 400,000 Americans.

 1. Although it is nearly impossibe not to do a whole lot of walking while visiting the nation's capitol, no matter the mode of transportation you choose, don't forget to take the time to join a ranger tour at any one of the monuments, memorials, of at the Capitol Building.
 These tours give you a perspective on the place and its importance to the nation that is hard to get from any exhibit or film on the subject.
 We may know of the men or war that are honored there, but the story of each one of them and of the monument that holds their place in history high is greatly enhanced by the park rangers that tell each story, whether it be the story of Franklin Delano Roosevelt at one of the newer memorials, or the story of Abraham Lincoln and the Civil Rights Movement that used his monument as such a prominent place it its struggle.